tracee/tracee/README.md

 ## Modules

 TracEE is built highly modular.
-The modules you need depends on your application and the underlying frameworks and containers.
+The modules you need depend on your application and the underlying frameworks and containers.
 The following table describes all available TracEE-modules and their usage scenarios.

 | Module                                | Usage |